brandonmarshal/lsx-demo-theme/logs/week14/logs-week14-day2.md

 -   All links are now back in the files
 -   Changelog has been updated.
 -   Last thing I need to do before merging:
     -   Add the usage of PR template in the Github skills section for new interns to learn they need to use PR templates when creating PR's

+-   I have create my planning from 3 Dec - 17 Dec which gives me two more days to make any changes afterwards.

 ## Time Logs